sumitkumar144/JobScrapping/README.md

  Please don't follow step 1 build pack links as they are no longer available.
 Go to the available stackoverflow link given there.
   - [YouTube](https://www.youtube.com/watch?v=Ven-pqwk3ec&t=305s)

   After deploying the application into Heroku, i have observed that because of security protocol it is not allowing to scrap the webpage.
-But the same is working find from local machine.
+But the same is working fine from local machine using local host.

  Below given are the screen shots from the testing of code on Local Machine: